Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Performance Evaluation

 In this section, we explain how the desired velocity of the AV is obtained in each state.
 We have written FOL-based rules for determining the longitudinal acceleration $a_x$ of the AV, which takes into account the current lane, maximum speed limit of the lane, the distance and speed of the front TV.
 The goals of the designed rules are collision avoidance with the front TV, making the driving smooth, as well as reducing the duration of driving along the track in the highway.
 The rules consider three scenarios; firstly, if there is no vehicle in front of the AV (\verb|front_is_free|), then the desired velocity is set to the maximum speed limit of the current lane, reducing the time needed for moving along the highway and, at the same time, obeying the speed limit rules.
 Accordingly, $a_x$ is defined as following:

 where $\Delta t$, $v_{max}$, and $v_{x,AV}$ are the time step, the maximum allowed velocity in a given lane and the current velocity of the AV, respectively.
 As the second scenario, if there is a vehicle in front of the AV (\verb|front_is_busy|), the desired velocity is calculated based on the distance and speed of that vehicle.
-In this case, we use the critical distance and actual distance to calculate the acceleration of the AV.
-If the distance is greater than the critical distance, $a_x$ is calculated using the following equation.
+In this case, we use a critical distance (which can be computed using RSS models for minimum distances) and actual distance to calculate the acceleration of the AV.
+If the distance is greater than the critical distance, $a_x$ is calculated using the following equation:

 where $v_{x,TV}$ is the longitudinal velocity of the front TV.
 Also, $D$ and $C$ are the actual distance and the critical distance between the AV and the TV.
 Here, we assume that $D$ is bigger than $C$.
-As the third scenario, when $D$ is lower than $C$, the AV must decelerate to avoid collision with the front TV, as shown in the following equation.
+As the third scenario, when $D$ is lower than $C$, the AV must decelerate to avoid collision with the front TV, as shown in the following equation:

-After obtaining the desired acceleration, we update the desired velocity of the AV using $v_x^d=v_x+a_x\Delta t$ and after validating the velocity magnitude, it will be sent to a low-level controller, as shown in Fig. \ref{DQNSL}.
+After obtaining the desired acceleration, we update the desired velocity of the AV using $v_x^d=v_x+a_x\Delta t$ and after validating the velocity magnitude, it will be sent to a low-level controller, as shown in Figure~\ref{DQNSL}.
 Indeed, if the calculated velocity is greater than the maximum speed limit of the lane, the desired velocity is set to the maximum speed limit.
 Therefore, we make sure the AV follows the speed limit rule.
-Using a PI controller, as a low-level controller, helps to produce a continious and smooth $a_x$ and avoid collision with the front vehicle.
+Using a PI controller, as a low-level controller, helps to produce a continuous and smooth $a_x$ and avoid collision with the front vehicle.